i-on-project/core/docs/api/calendar-terms.md

 A term representation:
 * *must* include a link to its context, using the `self` link relation
 * *may* include a link to the collection it belongs, using the `collection` link relation
-* *may* include links to a number of classes that were available during said term, using the `/rel/class` link relation
+* *may* include links to a number of classes that were available during said calendar term, using the `/rel/class` link relation

 ## Actions
-A term collection representation includes a description of the available actions the client may want to apply.
+A calendar term collection representation includes a description of the available actions the client may want to apply.
 Details on how the client should go around applying such actions are described in the message itself.

 The available actions are:
-* `search`: search for classes available during this term.
+* `search`: search for classes available during this calendar term.
   - safe
   - templated